 - wide range of performance

-- intermix of UNISERVO 12/16/20 Magnetic Tape Units
+- intermix of units

 - simultaneous dual access

 - cartridge capability

-- data translator features

 - PE, NRZI 7 and 9 track variety of densities

 Two basic methods of operation are available.
 These methods of operation are:

 - Nonsimultaneous (single channel operation) In this method of operation, one or more tape units are connected to a single I/O channel through the appropriate control unit.
 Only one function, on any one of the tape units, may be active at any single instant. - Simultaneous Operation (two channel operation) In this method of operation, two or more tape units are connected to two I/O channels through two control units.